liupei404/K3NG/Feature:-Memory.md

 ## Software Configuration

-The number of memories is set at compile time using these lines in keyer_settings.hs:
+The number of memories is set at compile time using these lines in keyer_settings.h:

     #define number_of_memories 12
     #define memory_area_start 20